sendbird/sendbird-supportchat-sample-react/README.md

 (to do: Move to github actions)

-1. Delete remote gh-pages branch
+1. Delete remote gh-pages branch in remote and local
-2. Run `npm run build`
+2. `npm run build`
 !important: Make sure you have the `base` in `vite.config.ts` set to `sendbird-supportchat-sample-react` (this is the name of the repo) before building the project.
+3. `git checkout -b gh-pages`
-3. run `git add dist -f`
+4. `git add dist -f`
+5. `git commit -m "release: notes"`
-4. run `git subtree push --prefix dist origin gh-pages`
+6. `git subtree push --prefix dist origin gh-pages`

 > TLDR: Build the project and push the dist folder to gh-pages branch